Estimated reading time: 7 minutes

 Sharing sensitive information appropriately can be tricky.

-Verbal communication is usually more effective than electronic because it minimizes the likelihood of a miscommunication – that can easily happen with email or text.
+Verbal communication is usually more effective than electronic because it minimizes the likelihood of miscommunication – which can easily happen with email or text.

 For example, if you need to inform an employee that their work schedule is changing, a face-to-face conversation will allow them the opportunity to ask questions and eliminate any confusion.